Q2 2025 Market Commentary: Equities, Tariffs & Fixed-Income Outlook

 Global macroeconomic developments played a central role in commodity performance during Q2 2025.
 Oil prices hit a four-year low in April amid persistent oversupply, with only a brief rebound following the Iran-Israel conflict and fears of closure through the Strait of Hormuz.
 However, subdued demand and OPEC’s announcement of further production increases at the end of the quarter kept crude under pressure.

-Meanwhile, traditional safe-haven assets like gold and silver continued their strong run, buoyed by elevated geopolitical risk and policy uncertainty, outperforming both broad commodities and the U.S. dollar.
+Meanwhile, traditional safe-haven assets, like gold and silver, continued their strong run, buoyed by elevated geopolitical risk and policy uncertainty, outperforming both broad commodities and the U.S. dollar.
 Industrial metals like copper also gained traction, as investors looked to bet on long-term infrastructure demand, helping to stabilize sentiment across the broader complex.

 Cryptocurrencies